hzhan147/ClientPortal/README.md

 ## Deployment Instruction

-Run command 'ng build --base-href=/portal/' on the repository /ClientPortal.
 Make a new folder named portal on the tomcat's webapp folder.
+Copy the path of the folder.
+Run command 'ng build --base-href=[absolute path of the portal folder just copied]' on the repository /ClientPortal.
 Copy all contents on the folder ./dist/ClientPortal/ into the /portal folder.
 Access the service on the URL: http://localhost:8080/portal/index.html.